danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 2) Another alternative could be to use an in process lru implemented in lua with [lua-resty-lrucache](https://github.com/openresty/lua-resty-lrucache) module.

 3) You could also use the nginx or OpenResty redis module.
-Your microservice that is making updates or inserts to the database could be connected to an out of process cache, for example... redis.
+Your microservice that is making writes to the database could be connected to an out of process cache, for example... redis.
 Then you just setup a cache purging endpoint which removes the entry from redis.
 You could also have logic to read the redis entry.
 You have a few options here.
 A disclaimer, for these is that I know of only one instance using the lua-resty-redis module in production.
 The other two I have not tried.
-I will try to write a blog entry to compare them:

    - [ngx http redis module](https://www.nginx.com/resources/wiki/modules/redis/)
    - [openresty-redis-module](https://github.com/openresty/redis2-nginx-module#readme)